-\paragraph{Relying on Measured Performance Changes as the Ground Truth of the Evaluation} Research on functional \gls{tcp} often uses datasets with seeded, artificial faults (mutations) to evaluate \gls{tcp} effectiveness (e.g., \citep{luo:19,dinucci:20}).
-Conversely, performance regression testing research mostly relies on measured performance changes of benchmarks between adjacent versions~\citep{mostafa:17,laaber:21c}.
-This is arguably due to performance mutation testing being a research topic in its infancy, where, only recently, research focuses on performance mutations~\citep{delgado-perez:20,jangali:22} and large datasets, such as Defects4J~\citep{just:14} for functional bugs, do not exist.
-Moreover, due to the enormous experiment runtimes required for rigorously executing benchmarks (creating the dataset used in this study took approximately \num{89} days), performing performance mutation testing, where for each mutant the whole benchmark suite has to be executed, becomes unrealistic.
-However, this does not invalidate the findings of this study or any other experimental performance regression study relying on measured performance changes, as long as the measurements have been conducted rigorously.
+\paragraph{Relying on Measured Performance Changes} Research on functional \gls{tcp} often uses datasets with seeded, artificial faults (mutations) to evaluate \gls{tcp} effectiveness (e.g., \citep{luo:19,dinucci:20}).
+Conversely, performance regression testing research mostly relies on measured performance changes between adjacent versions~\citep{mostafa:17,laaber:21c}.
+This is due to performance mutation testing having only recently received attention~\citep{delgado-perez:20,jangali:22} and large datasets, such as Defects4J~\citep{just:14}, do not exist.
+Because of the enormous experiment runtimes required for rigorously executing benchmarks (this study's dataset took \num{89} days to create), performing performance mutation testing, where for each mutant the whole benchmark suite has to be executed, becomes unrealistic.
+However, this does not invalidate the findings of this study or any other experimental performance regression study relying on measured performance changes as long as the measurements have been conducted rigorously.